Qualifications & Professional Memberships:

-Karey charges $90 for a 50 minute session.
-This may be negotiable depending on your financial circumstances.
-Cancellations within 48hrs of appointment time incur a $45 fee.
-Non-attendance incurs a $90 fee.
+Karey normally charges $90 for a 50 minute session.
+However, given the negative impacts on emplyment due to Covid-19 related restrictions, this is negotiable depending on your financial/employment circumstances.
+Cancellations within 48hrs of appointment time incur a 50% fee.
+Non-attendance incurs a 100% fee.

 Please speak to Karey about training fees.
 He has a strong community orientation and in the past has lessened his fee for non-profit organisations.